-The train was reaching the mouth of the tunnel.
+The train soon reached the mouth of the tunnel.
 I noticed the young woman's eyes flash a hint of panic that she tried to hide for fear of being found out no doubt.
 Her body screamed of fear, her hands taking refuge under her thighs while her body rocked, chest heaving under the weight of whatever she was carrying.
 Enclosed underground, I noticed her eyes close as if praying.
-The blonde-haired woman interrupted her thoughts, "Are you all right, Miss?"
+The blonde-haired woman interrupting her thoughts, "Are you all right, Miss?"

 The young woman turned to her, "What?
 Yes, I'm fine."
 She looked upset.
 Upset that someone had noticed her distress and she could no longer hide.

 We reached our next stop in line.
 The doors of the train opened.
 The young woman stepped off dropping her scarf and gloves that had fallen from her tote in her desperation to flee.

 As the doors closed I continued looking at her face.
 It was a face that carried the scars of a hard life within its young crevices.
 Away from prying eyes she at last crumpled on a bench, shedding the cloak that covered her distress.
 And it was then that I saw tears pour freely from her eyes.
 It was then that I saw the pain that lived within in its full rawness.